Research and outcomes

 Our Future Impact on Integrative Oncology

-We envision the nation’s first Cancer Respite Center at Woodloch Resort, where every space lends for transformative experiences that will change the continuum of care for cancer patients.
+We envision the nation’s first Cancer Respite Center adjacent to Woodloch Resort, where every space lends for transformative experiences that will change the continuum of care for cancer patients.

 Dedicated spaces, including an art studio, pool, play areas, chapel and nature trails, provide backdrop for enhanced benefits.